-Important things you should keep in mind about these benefits: We cover prescribed drugs and medications, as described in the chart in this section.
-Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary.
-Your prescribers must obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
-Prior approval/authorizations must be renewed periodically.
-Federal law prevents the pharmacy from accepting unused medications.
-The Standard Option has no calendar year deductible.
-The calendar year deductible for the Basic Option is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment).
-We added "after deductible" when the deductible applies.
-Be sure to read Section 4, Your Cost for Covered Services, for valuable information about how costsharing works.
+- We cover prescribed drugs and medications, as described in the chart in this section. - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - Your prescriber must obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorizations must be renewed periodically. - Federal law prevents the pharmacy from accepting unused medications. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.